Help Give HOPE To Hospice Patients

 HOPE Healthcare and Hospice offers hospice volunteer opportunities that allow you to choose the role with which you feel the most comfortable.
 These include:

-Bereavement support programs.
 Hospice volunteers can work closely with the hospice’s bereavement staff.
 Duties may include assisting a support group facilitator, serving refreshments, or helping with mailings to families.

-Administrative Duties.
-A volunteer with clerical skills can serve a hospice by helping in the office with administrative duties.
+Volunteers with clerical skills can serve a hospice by helping in the office with administrative duties.
 Responsibilities can range from preparing mailings or thank-you letters to organizing events.